Romell Broom

 Romell Broom (June 4, 1956 – December 28, 2020) was an American death row inmate who was convicted of murder, kidnapping and rape.
 He was sentenced to death for the 1984 murder of 14-year-old Tryna Middleton.
-Broom was scheduled to be executed on September 15, 2009, but after executioners failed to locate a vein he was granted a reprieve.
+Broom was scheduled to be executed on September 15, 2009, but after executioners failed to locate a vein, he was granted a reprieve.
 A second execution attempt was scheduled for June 2020, which was delayed until March 2022.
-Broom died in prison before the sentence could be carried out.
+Broom died from COVID-19 in prison before the sentence could be carried out.

 Early life

-Broom was born in Muskegon, Michigan, and moved to Ohio with his mother when he was 5 years old.
+Broom was born in Muskegon, Michigan, and moved to Ohio with his mother when he was five years old.

 Crimes

 Broom committed numerous non-violent crimes as a juvenile, for which he was repeatedly committed to the Ohio Youth Commission.

 On October 25, 1974, Broom and another person entered a man's car, robbed him at gunpoint, and forced him out.
 On January 11, 1975, he raped a 12-year-old girl who was babysitting his niece.
 On March 15, 1975, he committed another armed robbery with an accomplice.
 Broom later pleaded guilty to rape, aggravated robbery, and robbery, and was sentenced to 7 to 25 years in prison.
 His codefendant in the robberies was acquitted.
 Broom was paroled on May 11, 1984.

 Decades later, a woman named Vickie Varner claimed that Broom raped and threatened to kill her in 1975, when she was 13 years old.

 On September 18, 1984, Broom attempted to abduct 12-year-old Venita McKenney, but was interrupted by two neighbors and fled.
 On September 21, 1984, Broom abducted, raped, and murdered 14-year-old Tryna Middleton as she was walking home with two of her friends from a football game in East Cleveland, Ohio.

-On December 6, 1984, Broom attempted to abduct and physically assaulted 11-year-old Melinda Grissom.
+On December 6, 1984, Broom physically assaulted and abducted 11-year-old Melinda Grissom.
 Grissom's younger sister witnessed the attack.
 After Broom threw Grissom into his car, her mother interrupted them and held onto the car while screaming for help.
 The icy road made it harder for Broom to drive, allowing Grissom's mother to hang on.
-Eventually, Grissom was able to escape, and two young men were able to write the license plate number of the car.
+Eventually, Grissom was able to escape; however, two young men were able to write the license plate number of the car.
 Broom was arrested later that day.
 He was charged with numerous crimes, including aggravated murder.
 Broom offered to plead guilty in exchange for a sentence of 30 years to life, but his offer was rejected.
 He was found guilty and sentenced to death.

 In 2003, Broom accepted an offer from the state of Ohio for a DNA test to prove his innocence—however, the test results failed to exonerate him.
 The clemency hearing concluded that "the DNA report does not indicate an exact match ...
 Otherwise stated, eight or nine other black males in the country would have the same profile."